rikumat/chess-engine/documentation/viikkoraportit/report2.md

 This week i created the game loop in index.py file, Engine class which keeps the state of the game, and Ai class, which is responsible for generating moves.
 I created alpha-beta pruning algorithm, and initial heuristics, which evaluates a game state only by the balance of material.

 ## Unclear and troubling things
 One bug i noticed is playing a normal opening e2e4, to which the Ai responds with a reasonable g8f6.
-However, after move a2a3 the Ai doesn't capture the free pawn at e4.
+However, after move a2a3 the Ai doesn't capture the free pawn at e4, instead moving h8e8.

 ## Next steps